 Unless you’re experiencing severe pain or swelling, professional removal usually isn’t necessary.

 If you’re not getting the results you want at home, consider making an appointment with a dermatologist or aesthetician to talk about your concerns.

-Your dermatologist or aesthetician will make a small hole in the clogged pore.
-They will then remove the plug with a looped-end metal extractor tool.
+After making a small hole in the clogged pore, your dermatologist or aesthetician will remove the plug with a looped-end metal extractor tool.

-Microdermabrasion offers deeper exfoliation than scrubs and other OTC options.
+Microdermabrasion offers deeper exfoliation than OTC options, like scrubs.

-This technique may also reduce the appearance of enlarged pores.
+This technique may also help reduce the appearance of enlarged pores.

 A professional chemical peel removes the entire top layer of skin, reducing blackheads and other debris.

 Just keep in mind that your skin may be more prone to sunburn during the recovery process.
 When spending time outdoors, you’ll want to take extra caution to protect your skin from the sun — sunscreen is essential, but a hat can’t hurt, either.

 Laser therapy is sometimes used on breakouts that don’t respond to other treatments.